100DaysOfCloud/100DaysOfCloudIdeas/Projects/SEC/SEC04/SEC04-AWS100.md

 * Create a new user in AWS IAM with programmatic and console access
 * Add user to Admin group
+--Create a new group called "Admins"
+--Add the AdministratorAccess managed policy to the new group --Add your new user to the "Admins" group
 * Enable MFA for the IAM root user
-* Apply an IAM password policy with best security practises.
+* Apply an IAM password policy with best security practices.